gsuyemoto/onvif-cam-rs/README.md

 * DeviceInfo
 * Profiles
 * GetStreamURI
+* and a couple more now... (see below for complete list)

 Implementation of those messages are bare basics and don't store or parse the entire SOAP response in many cases.
 This whole lib is really in support of an RTSP/RTP/H264 streaming client I wrote at https://github.com/gsuyemoto/rtsp-rtp-rs, which will become a Rust crate soon.